fr33w1f1/rag_system/readme.md

 ### RAG-Specific Learnings
 - **Document Processing and Chunking Matter**:
   - PyMuPDF4LLM is faster than docling.
 More to try: Markitdown, MinerU...
+  - Using LangChain for chunking speeds up the process, as it automatically handles chunking and metadata storage.
   - Header Markdown preserves and gives more context to each chunk and between chunks
+  - Documents like scanned PDFs or image-based files are still a challenge—I haven’t found an efficient solution for handling them yet.

 - **Vector DB**:
     - Qdrant has more advanced search and filter
     - Chroma for simplicity and fast for prototype projects
-    - Should try Milvus (pretty much the same as Qdrant for a small-scale project) w
+    - Should try Milvus (pretty much the same as Qdrant for a small-scale project)
-    - Postgre + PGVector also make a great combo
+    - PostgreSQL + PGVector also make a great combo

 - **Retrieval Optimization**:
   - Find the embedding model at https://huggingface.co/spaces/mteb/leaderboard
   - Hybrid search (Dense + BM25) (is already in Qdrant).
 But sometimes metadata filtering then vector search work well
   - Reranking using Cohere API (can switch to local reranker like bge-reranker)
-  - Not always, but Query expansion (rewrite the question into 1 or more) HyDE can work
+  - Not always, but Query expansion (rewrite the question into 1 or more) HyDE can work.
+These techniques with Reranking also slows down the pipeline and increases costs.
+Weigh pros and cons.
-  - Caching the most frequent Q&A pair for fast retrieval.
+  - Caching the most frequent Q&A pairs (correct pairs) for fast retrieval.
 Fuzzy matching is enough for my case

 - **Memory**:
     - Some last messages should be enough for short-term memory.
 SQLite should be fine
     - [mem0.ai](https://mem0.ai/) for more sophisticated memory management

 - **Evaluation**:
+    - Create a ground truth dataset to benchmark
-  - Ragas metrics, use LLM as a Judge.
-Can also simply use cosine similarity.
+  - Use LLM as a Judge or simply use cosine similarity.
 The final evaluator should be human
   - Langfuse Tracing.
 New version of Mlflow can do it too

+### My Takeaways

+  - You truly learn it when you build it step by step.
+  - Start simple (sometimes it works right away) and establish a baseline.
+Add one feature at a time and measure its impact.
+  - Ensure the code is flexible enough for future extensions.
+  - Communities like r/rag and r/langchain are incredibly helpful—search around and explore.
+I've learned a lot from them.

+  - For every RAG project, I need to focus on three key areas: preprocessing, retrieval, and evaluation.
+  - As the number of users and documents grows, it's crucial to ensure the application can handle increased traffic and maintain performance.

 ## Tech Stack